It's all about choice and voice.

 The most successful entrepreneurs and creative thinkers today are those who work across disciplines.
 Pomfret builds these essential skills into the curriculum through project-based learning.
 The curriculum stresses interdisciplinary study, with a number of courses team-taught by faculty from different disciplines.
 This focus, along with opportunities for independent and group projects in many classes, trains our graduates to ask their own questions, conduct research, and synthesize knowledge.

 Classes at Pomfret are centered on collaboration and giving students the tools to understand how they learn best.
 With an average of ten students in a class, learning is a shared endeavor that relies on the contributions of every member of the class.
 Advanced and elective courses may be as small as two to five students working closely with their teacher.

 Students today are inundated with data, but starved for knowledge.
 Pomfret addresses this need through "long block" scheduling that allows classes to meet for longer periods on a rotating basis.
-This means that you will not attend six classes a day as you would at many other schools.
-In stead you will attend three longer classes and have more time between classes to absorb what you have learned.
+This means that you will not attend six 50-minute classes a day, as you would at many other schools.
+Instead you will attend three 70-minute classes and have more time between classes to absorb what you have learned.
 The long block approach enables the exploration of material in greater depth and time for student projects that require ongoing research, experimentation, and hands-on construction.
 This schedule has been intentionally designed to create a more balanced pace in school life and to promote deep learning.